mmul-it/training/Common/Kubernetes-Configure-3-Kind-Clusters-MetalLB.md

 $ kubectl config use-context kind-ctlplane
 Switched to context "kind-ctlplane".

-$ kubectl get configmap kube-proxy -n kube-system -o yaml | sed -e "s/strictARP: false/strictARP: true/" | kubectl apply -f - -n kube-system
+$ kubectl --namespace kube-system get configmap kube-proxy -o yaml | sed -e "s/strictARP: false/strictARP: true/" | kubectl --namespace kube-system apply -f -
 Warning: resource configmaps/kube-proxy is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by kubectl apply. kubectl apply should only be used on resources created declaratively by either kubectl create --save-config or kubectl apply.
 The missing annotation will be patched automatically. configmap/kube-proxy configured